dmnc-grdnr/showroom/JDA/README.md

 # [JDA]

-### Job description analysis - a collection analyses based on structured IT job descriptions
+### Job description analysis - a collection of analyses on structured IT job descriptions

 This project features: